CanyonWind/AugTool/README.md

         'RandomResizedCrop': transform.RandomResizedCrop

 - Support [Auto Augmentation](https://arxiv.org/pdf/1805.09501.pdf) searched policies when `--pipeline RL_searched` specified.
 - Load and process batch-wise data.
-Allow data shuffling before loading.
+Allow data shuffling before loading when `--shuffle-load` specified.
 - Photo metric distortions, like `Contrast`, `Color`, `Solarize`,  can be turned on/off for `depth` and `normal` data with `--photo-distort-all` specified or not.
 Default setting is to only do photo metric distortions on `rgb` data and apply geometry distortions across all sources.